Overview of DNS zones and records

 The time to live, or TTL, specifies how long each record is cached by clients before being requeried.
 In the above example, the TTL is 3600 seconds or 1 hour.

-In Azure DNS, the TTL is specified for the record set, not for each record, so the same value is used for all records within that record set.
+In Azure DNS, the TTL gets specified for the record set, not for each record, so the same value is used for all records within that record set.
 You can specify any TTL value between 1 and 2,147,483,647 seconds.

 Azure DNS supports wildcard records.
-Wildcard records are returned in response to any query with a matching name (unless there is a closer match from a non-wildcard record set).
+Wildcard records get returned in response to any query with a matching name, unless there's a closer match from a non-wildcard record set.
 Azure DNS supports wildcard record sets for all record types except NS and SOA.

 To create a wildcard record set, use the record set name '*'.
-Alternatively, you can also use a name with '*' as its left-most label, for example, '*.foo'.
+You can also use a name with '*' as its left-most label, for example, '*.foo'.

 CAA records allow domain owners to specify which Certificate Authorities (CAs) are authorized to issue certificates for their domain.
-This allows CAs to avoid mis-issuing certificates in some circumstances.
+This record allows CAs to avoid mis-issuing certificates in some circumstances.
 CAA records have three properties:

 - Flags: This field is an integer between 0 and 255, used to represent the critical flag that has special meaning per the RFC

 - Tag: an ASCII string that can be one of the following:

-- issue: use this if you want to specify CAs that are permitted to issue certs (all types)
+- issue: if you want to specify CAs that are permitted to issue certs (all types)

-- issuewild: use this if you want to specify CAs that are permitted to issue certs (wildcard certs only)
+- issuewild: if you want to specify CAs that are permitted to issue certs (wildcard certs only)

 - iodef: specify an email address or hostname to which CAs can notify for unauthorized cert issue requests